-The boundaries for the WCVC IRWM Region are for the most part the boundaries of Ventura County with the exception of the portion of the Malibu Creek Watershed that lies within Ventura County.
-There are three primary adjacent IRWM Regions, as depicted in Figure 3-18; Santa Barbara County IRWM Region, Upper Santa Clara IRWM Region, and the Greater Los Angeles IRWM Region.
+The boundaries for the WCVC IRWM Region are for the most part the boundaries of Ventura County except for the portion of the Malibu Creek Watershed that lies within Ventura County.
+There are three primary, adjacent IRWM Regions, as depicted in Figure 3-20: Santa Barbara County IRWM Region, Upper Santa Clara IRWM Region, and the Greater Los Angeles IRWM Region.
 Though the boundaries of the San Luis Obispo and Kern County IRWM Regions lie close to, or adjacent to, the WCVC Region - there are no significant shared resources or development along those boundaries.